dragnilar/WolvenKit-DX/README.md

 # Note / Shameless Advertisement:
 Since this uses DevExpress, you will need a license for thier controls if you wish to build this solution.
 I have my own Universal Subscription license and strongly recommend that you get one from DevExpress if you love their components.
 They provide amazing technical support and offer probably some of the best looking components for desktop/web/mobile that money can buy.
 It is expensive, but its money well spent.

+#Notes On Changes:
+- *: I should note that the Mod Explorer currently does not have 100% parity with the original Wolven-Kit due to the fact that the DX XtraTreeList is not a direct parallel with its Windows Forms equivelant.
+Also the File I/O listener that Traderain was using has been disabled for the time being.